 When Your Credit Matters

 An applicant’s three bureau report isn’t so much of an issue when applying for a hard money loan.
 In fact, you can choose from many different companies that won’t think twice about a FICO score.
 But, lenders do tend to look for things like bankruptcies, foreclosures, collections, and charge offs.
-Those who have any of these items on their record have a lower chance of getting approved.
+Those who have any of these items have a lower chance of getting approved.
 If you have any problems with your credit, especially if it’s something like a bankruptcy or foreclosure, you should be ready to explain.
 The lender will want to hear your side of the story before making a final decision.
 It helps to have at least a somewhat reasonable explanation for the negative marks on your credit report.
 In these cases there is still a chance that you could get approved for the loan.
 This will give the lender peace of mind, which can work in your favor.
 It’s important to keep in mind that there are never any guarantees that you will get the loan even with a good explanation, but it’s certainly worth trying.

 Take a Look at Your Credit Before Applying